 A shared vision for our economy

-This will only be possible if we work together.
-Our Regional Economic Frameworks must be co-created, and ultimately co-owned, by those whose lives they will impact upon: each and every one of us.
-This approach builds upon the foundations of the Welsh Government's nationwide Economic Action Plan 'Prosperity for All', which outlines the basis for a stronger regional voice in Wales' economic development, and the Wellbeing of Future Generations Act which requires public bodies in Wales to think about the long-term impact of their decisions and to work better with people, communities and each other.
+The frameworks have been shaped through engagement with a broad range of partners, including local authorities and regional bodies as well as input from the private sector.
+They are based on evidence and agreement, with clear priorities that are aligned with our framework for regional investment, the economic mission and, of course, the programme for government.
+This mature approach builds upon the foundations of the Welsh Government's nationwide Economic Action Plan 'Prosperity for All', which outlines the basis for a stronger regional voice in Wales' economic development, and the Wellbeing of Future Generations Act which requires public bodies in Wales to think about the long-term impact of their decisions and to work better with people, communities and each other.

-- This stakeholder engagement and participation document, “Towards A Regional Economic Framework” was produced prior to the outbreak of the Covid-19 pandemic.
+The stakeholder engagement and participation document below was produced prior to the outbreak of the Covid-19 pandemic.
 Whilst much has changed for our region, Wales and the world since then, it still provides valuable detail and insight to support our conversations through this process of engagement and co-production.